rocher/git-flow-tutorial/README.md

      [-] t/example (master)>
      ```

-## Create a new GitHub repository
+## Create the main repository
-The very first thing to do, when starting from scratch, is to create a new
+When starting from scratch, the very first thing to do is to create a new GitHub
-GitHub repository.
+repository.
 Please check [GitHub documentation][1] on how to do this.

-The
+In this tutorial, the project is called `foobar`, so the main repository is
-repository is called `foobar-origin` to emphasize that this is the main public
+named `foobar-origin` to emphasize that this is the main public reference of the
-reference of the project, where versions are released and contributors can send
+project, where versions are released, contributors can send pull requests and
-pull requests.
+and package integrator can download the source code.

 Once created, the maintainer makes a local copy in order to initialize
 `git-flow`.